Climate change is making Indian monsoon seasons more chaotic

-Category: Climate Hits: 0If global warming continues unchecked, summer monsoon rainfall in India will become stronger and more erratic.
+Category: Climate Hits: 1If global warming continues unchecked, summer monsoon rainfall in India will become stronger and more erratic.
 This is the central finding of an analysis by a team of researchers that compared more than 30 state-of-the-art climate models from all around the world.
 The study predicts more extremely wet years in the future - with potentially grave consequences for more than one billion people's well-being, economy, food systems and agriculture.

 Read more https://www.sciencedaily.com/releases/2021/04/210414100141.htm